oduameh/node-course/docs/Instructions/firewall-logging.md

 ## Firewall

 Running any internet-accessible infrastructure requires some security measures to be taken, and the firewall is one of the most important.
-Today, we will be using **ufw** (uncomplicated firewall) which comes packaged with our Ubuntu server Linux distribution. **ufw** is just a simple and user friendly frontend for **iptables**, which allows us to configure IP packet filtering rules of the Linux kernel firewall.
+Today, we will be using **ufw** (uncomplicated firewall), which comes packaged with our Ubuntu server Linux distribution. **ufw** is just a simple and user friendly frontend for **iptables**, which allows us to configure IP packet filtering rules of the Linux kernel firewall.

-First, let's set a couple of default rules.
+First, let us set a couple of default rules.

 The first default is to deny incoming traffic.